 The Company entered into lease agreements with tenants for the use of space in the Company's stores.
-These lease agreements have terms ranging from one to four years.
+These lease agreements have terms ranging from one to four years and does not involve real properties.
 Certain leases include a clause to enable upward revision on the rental charge on an annual basis based on prevailing market rate conditions.

 Tenants are required to pay for security deposits, subject to adjustment if minimum rent increases; refundable at the end of the lease term, after deducting the amount of damages to the leased premises and unpaid charges, if any.
-Security deposits amounted to ₱63.32 million and ₱65.74 million as of December 31, 2020 and 2019, respectively (Notes 11 and 14).
-Rental income amounted to ₱146.84 million, ₱255.81 million and ₱233.75 million in 2020, 2019 and 2018, respectively.
+Security deposits amounted to ₱79.55 million and ₱63.32 million as of December 31, 2021 and 2020, respectively (see Notes 11 and 14).
+Rental income amounted to ₱172.47 million, ₱146.84 million and ₱255.81 million in 2021, 2020 and 2019, respectively.